 Soares and Kulkarni were the first authors to point out that social welfare has no constitutional existence as an identifiable separate subject.
 It is not found either in the central list of subjects or in the state list.
 What we consider as social welfare is scattered in several lists both in the central and state. e.g. backward class welfare (scheduled castes and tribes) in the Ministry of Home Affairs (MHA) and also correctional services, education in the H.R.D.
 Ministry, consequently school social work in that Ministry, medical and psychiatric social work being part of Health Ministry, and the remaining subjects like women and child welfare in the Social Welfare Ministry in the 1980's and 1990's.
 Subsequently, the ministry has been split and three new ministries have come up at the centre-namely Ministry of Social Justice and Empowerment, the Ministry of Women and Child Development and Ministry of Tribal Affairs.

 At the level of states there is no uniformity and so no general statement can be made.
 So, social welfare is not one unified whole area or field of operation, and consequently there is lack of coordination in terms of policy, provision of services and employment of qualified staff.
 In the 1970's, the then Ministry of Social Welfare sponsored manpower studies under a master research design (this author prepared it at the request of the PREM Division of the Ministry).
 Research projects were carried out in five states, namely, Delhi, U.P, Tamil Nadu, Karnataka and West Bengal.
 Only the first three research reports are published.
 The findings were not utilized to prepare a social welfare human power policy either then i.e. during the fifth five-year plan or subsequently.
 There is no strong professional association to lobby for the introduction of such policy in their own interest.
 When they were or are in existence (as of now only nominally) they have been content with organizing conferences.
-(The record was slightly better in the 1970's and 1980's).
+(The record was slightly better in the 1970's and 1980's.
+See next chapter for details).
 Social welfare, then is a freak creature with several heads and several limbs, and difficult to differentiate it from other professions which have an unified, identifiable presence, and usually a single ministry to deal with such as H.R.D, Health and Law, and professional bodies with legal backing like the Medical Council of India and the Indian Bar Association.
 The statutory professional bodies have not covered themselves with glory is another matter.
 (A former chairman of the Medical Council of India has been arrested and is facing trial for corruption).

 Social welfare, however, has a name and habitation in the five year plan documents, as part of the social (services) sectors-health education and social welfare.
 This was due to a historical 'accident' as pointed out by Bose.
 The first member of the Planning Commission in charge of social services happened to be a prominent voluntary social welfare leader, Smt.Durga Bai (later Deshmukh), founder of Andhra Mahila Sabha with a long political career as part of the national movement for independence, and was highly influential and deeply committed to social welfare.
 It was because of the influence and role played by her that social welfare was included as a separate sector in the first five year plan and subsequently this continued.
 It has been argued by Kulkarni, Bose and some other authors, that social welfare in the plan documents has only a nominal existence and it is an insignificant mini-sector with less than one per cent allocation of funds.
 This is a misconception and it has been discussed elsewhere in detail (Pathak 1987)*.
 The total allocation for social welfare, if we include poverty alleviation programmes and other such programmes worked out to 8 per cent of the total plan allocations.
 As Bose has noted it is also politically significant (Bose, 1995).
 Old age assistance programmes were initiated, to begin with nominally, because of political reasons.
 In other words many social welfare programmes are "populist" measures, a favourite phrase of the media and some critics of these measures.